murillo-group/sarkas/docs/documentation/input_file.rst

 - ``random_reject`` for a uniform spatial distribution but with a minimum distance between particles
 - ``halton``

-``rdf_nbins`` indicates the number of bins for the pair distribution histogram which in this case is 500.
-The default value is 5% of the total number of particles.
 Next we define the ``boundary_conditions`` of our simulation.
-At the moment Sarkas supports only ``periodic`` boundary conditions and ``open`` boundary conditions which requires the ``FMM`` algorithm in all directions at once.
+At the moment Sarkas supports only ``periodic`` boundary conditions.
-Future implementations of Sarkas accepting mixed boundary conditions are under way, but not fully supported.
+Future implementations of Sarkas accepting open and mixed boundary conditions will be available in the future.
 We accept pull request :) !

 Input/Output